KerbalMissile/RP-1-Full-Thrust/README.md

 - Papierkork (Contributor, Configs)

 **Note:**
-Developers are actively working on this mod, contributors have contributed pieces or sections of code and do not actively work on RP-1FT
+Developers are actively working on this mod, contributors have contributed pieces or sections of code and do not actively work on RP-1FT.
+People that are General devs, they work on multiple things for RP-1FT.

 ------------------------------------------------------------------------------------------------------------------------------------